The moment was on them before they had time to give it the consideration it deserved. Something had to be done. The status quo was untenable.

 Janie’s automatic reaction to change had always been resistance but this time around she recognized its inevitability and embraced it as heartily as she was able.
 The old man was going to die.
 There was no way around it.
 Time was short.

 He’d been a good enough father, as such things go.
 He hadn’t given her the love she wanted but he had so little to give.
 He gave what he could.
 He gave all he could spare.
-What more can you ask of a man than that?
+What more can you ask of a man?

 The silence stunned them both.
 The unnerving precision of the mechanical sounds came to an abrupt stop when their juice was cut off.
 The mechanisms of the human body don’t end so easily.